Church of St. Mary of Blachernae: Description

 The religious complex of Blachernae comprised three buildings: The Church of Saint Mary, the Chapel of the reliquary (Ayía Sorós), and the Sacred Bath (´Ayion Loúsma).

 The church proper, defined by all the sources as "large" (mégas naós), was of the basilica type, with the space divided into three aisles by two colonnades, like other churches of the early type in Constantinople such as St. John of Stoudios.
 It had a rectangular plan with sides of 96 m and 36 m.
 Justinian appears to have added a dome to the church, since Procopius, in his work De Edificiis, says that both colonnades curved in the middle of the nave to describe a semicircle.
 Emperor Justin II added the two side arms, giving the ground plan the appearance of a cross.
 The reconstruction of 1070 may have followed this plan.
 The Spanish ambassador Ruy Gonzáles de Clavijo, who visited Constantinople in 1402, wrote that the building was divided into three aisles, with the central one higher than the flanking ones.
 The columns were made of green jasper, while the capitals and the bases of the columns were gilded and carved in white marble.
 By that time the church no longer had a dome, but instead a multicoloured compartmented ceiling, decorated with golden garlands.

 The walls at that time were covered with coloured marble panels, while originally a silvery mortar was used.
 Near the middle of the nave there was a silver ambon, while at the end stood a rich iconostasis covered in images.
 The upper walls were decorated with mosaics representing the miracles of Christ and episodes of his life up to his Ascension.
 The church also had tribunes and an oratory.
 The Imperial Palace of Blachernae - lying further up the slope of the hill - overlooked the church and was connected to it through a porticus and a stairway.

 To the right of the church stood the circular parekklísion of the Ayía Sorós, which contained the dress and robe of the Virgin.
 The veil and a part of her belt (now at Vatopedi monastery on Mount Athos), were also kept there later.
 The building had a narthex and tribunes.
-An icon of the Virgin donated by Emperor Leo I and his wife Verina was also worshipped there.
+An icon of the Virgin donated by Emperor Leo I and his wife Verina was also venerated there.
 On its right was kept the casket, adorned with gold and silver, which contained the relics.
 They were rescued from the Latin occupiers in 1204, and kept in the church after the restoration of the Empire, only to be destroyed during the fire of 1434.